-As of March 29, 2009, the Company had \$200 million available under its \$200 million revolving credit facility ("\$200 million facility") to meet its cash requirements.
+As of June 28, 2009, the Company had \$200 million available under its \$200 million facility to meet its cash requirements.
 The \$200 million facility contains two financial covenants: a fixed charges coverage ratio and a debt to operating cash flow ratio, each as defined in the credit agreement.
 The fixed charges coverage ratio requires the Company to maintain a consolidated cash flow to fixed charges ratio of 1.5 to 1 or higher.
-The operating cash flow ratio requires the Company to maintain a debt to cash flow ratio of 6.0 to 1 or lower.
+The operating cash flow ratio requires the Company to maintain a consolidated of 6.0 to 1 or lower.
 The Company is currently in compliance with these covenants.

-In April 2009, the Company issued \$110 million of unsecured 7% Senior Notes due in 2019.
+In April 2009, the Company issued \$110 million of unsecured 7% Senior Notes due 2019.

-The Company has debt maturities of \$119.3 million in May 2009 and \$57.4 million in July 2009.
-On May 1, 2009, the Company used the proceeds from the \$110 million Senior Notes plus cash on hand to repay the debt maturity of \$119.3 million.
-The Company anticipates using cash flow generated from operations and its \$200 million facility to repay the \$57.4 million debt maturity in July.
-The Company currently has, and anticipates it will continue to have, capacity under its \$200 million facility and cash on hand to repay the \$57.4 million of debt maturity in July 2009.
+The Company had debt maturities of \$119.3 million in May 2009 and \$57.4 million in July 2009.
+On May 1, 2009, the Company used the proceeds from the \$110 million 7% Senior Notes due 2019 plus cash on hand to repay the debt maturity of \$119.3 million.
+The Company used cash flow generated from operations and \$55.0 million in borrowings under its \$200 million facility to repay the \$57.4 million debt maturity on July 1, 2009.
 The Company currently believes that all of the banks participating in the Company's \$200 million facility have the ability to and will meet any funding requests from the Company.

 The Company has obtained the majority of its long-term financing, other than capital leases, from public markets.
-As of March 29, 2009, \$591.5 million of the Company's total outstanding balance of debt and capital lease obligations of \$657.1 million was financed through publicly offered debt.
-The Company had capital lease obligations of \$65.7 million as of March 29, 2009.
-There were no amounts outstanding on the \$200 million facility as of March 29, 2009.
+As of June 28, 2009, \$580.3 million of the Company's total outstanding balance of debt and capital lease obligations of \$645.2 million was financed through publicly offered debt.
+The Company had capital lease obligations of \$64.9 million as of June 28, 2009.
+There were no amounts outstanding on the \$200 million facility as of June 28, 2009.